 The next step is to insert elements into the label to be printed.
 The box is shown with high-lighted areas showing where heads have been placed on the box.
 The printing areas cannot be changed from the editor because the information about the heads and their relationship to the box comes from the system configuration, which is limited by physical devices installed.
 Different panels can be selected to add elements to the task.
 Once a head has been chosen, select an element to be placed on the box.
 The process is repeated until all the desired information needed on all sides of the box are completed.
 The next step would be to save the task.
-(Refer to appropriate sections in this manual relating to Elements and Saving Files.)
+(Refer to appropriate sections in this manual relating to "Elements" on page 50 and "Save As" on page 48.)